Formula to Calculate Break-Even Sales

-Since they are looking to add value to shareholders as soon as they can, they want to select the product which shall comparatively lower the sell of units in order to recover the cost.
+Since they are looking to add value to shareholders as soon as they can, they want to select the product which shall comparatively lower the sale of units to recover the cost.

 You are required to calculate Break-Even Sales in units and advise which product should be launched?

-Here we are given to analyze two products and the one that takes a lesser number of units to sell to recover the cost, shall be selected for time being.
+Here we are given to analyze two products, and the one that takes a lesser number of units to sell to recover the cost shall be selected for the time being.

 Now, we can calculate BES in units for both the products:

 Calculation of Break-Even Sales of Product X can be done as,

 Calculation of Break-Even Sales of Product Y can be done as,